-- B.3.1 In populating the Generate Data Record Command Data in accordance with A.14.4, the Record Type shall be defined in accordance with the On-Board Mass (OBM) System Functional and Technical Specification. - B.3.2 In the case that the Server Device specifies the generation of the OBM System Quality Record in accordance with A.14.4 and B.3.1, the Client Device shall interpret this as the generation of the OBM System Quality Record for each connected Mass Sensor Unit.
+- B.3.1 In populating the Generate Data Record command data in accordance with A.14.4, the record type shall be defined in accordance with the On-Board Mass System Functional and Technical Specification. - B.3.2 In the case that the server device specifies the generation of the OBM system quality record in accordance with A.14.4 and B.3.1, the client device shall interpret this as the generation of the OBM system quality record for each connected mass sensor unit (MSU).